SourabhMulay/BuildSMTP/draft.md

-(Look for precised file, this is draft version)
+(Look for precised.md file, this is draft version)
 # BuildSMTP
 <hr>
 Build a Mail server: (Send and Receive the mails):